Home General Criminal Law

 simultaneously.

-Competent departments of commerce of all provinces, autonomous regions, municipalities directly under the Central Government and Xinjiang
+To department (bureaus) of finance in all the provinces, autonomous regions, municipalities directly under the Central Government

 1.